victorpengmx/tp/docs/UserGuide.md

   For example, `1 2 n/Apple` is  referring to the person with index 1 and company with index 2, but `2 1 n/Apple` is referring to the person with index 2 and company with index 1.

 <box type="warning" icon=":fa-solid-triangle-exclamation:">
 It's important to avoid including inputs that are not expected by a command.
-For example, if a 'rank' command is designed to accept zero inputs, adding an input like 'p/12345678' might lead to unintended behaviour.
+For example, if a <b>rank<b/> command is designed to accept zero inputs, adding an input like 'p/12345678' might lead to unintended behaviour.
 </box>

 <a href="#table-of-contents" class="return-to-toc-link">